Ida Nilstad Pettersen

 Background and activities

-Associate Professor in transition design at the Department of Design (ID).
-PhD (2013) in design for sustainability.
-Deputy head of department at ID Trondheim (August 2019-).
+I am Associate Professor in transition design at the Department of Design, with a PhD (2013) in design for sustainability.

-Design for sustainability transitions, social practices, participatory design, sustainable consumption, sustainable urban development.
+- Design for sustainability transitions, social practice theory, more-than-human theories and approaches, participatory design, consumption, urban development, urban natures

 - 3C // Co-constructing city futures (2016-2019), RCN Idélab (sandpit) Cities that work